-- 8.8 Form and Timing of Performance Award Payment.
+8.8 Form and Timing of Performance Award Payment.
 Subject to the terms of this Plan, after the applicable Performance Period (which will not be deemed to be complete until any applicable vesting restrictions based on the continuous employment or service with the Company or a Subsidiary for a certain period have been satisfied) has ended, the holder of Performance Awards will be entitled to receive payment on the value and number of Performance Awards earned by the Participant over the Performance Period, to be determined as a function of the extent to which the corresponding Performance Goals have been achieved.
 Payment of earned Performance Awards will be as determined by the Committee and as evidenced in the Award Agreement.
-Subject to the terms of this Plan, the Committee, in its sole discretion, may pay earned Performance Awards in the form of cash or in shares of Common Stock (or in a combination thereof) equal to the value of the earned Performance Awards at the close of the applicable Performance Period.
-Payment of any Performance Award will be made as soon as practicable after the Committee has determined the extent to which the applicable Performance Goals have been achieved and not later than the March 15th immediately following the end of the Performance Period, or earlier than the January 1st preceding such March 15, except to the extent that a Participant has properly elected to defer payment that may be attributable to a Performance Award under a Company deferred compensation plan or arrangement.
-The determination of the Committee with respect to the form of payment of Performance Awards will be set forth in the Award Agreement pertaining to the grant of the award.
-Any shares of Common Stock issued in payment of earned Performance Awards may be granted subject to any restrictions deemed appropriate by the Committee, including that the Participant remain in the continuous employment or service with the Company or a Subsidiary for a certain period. - 8.9 Adjustment of Performance Goals, Performance Periods or other Vesting Criteria.
-The Committee may amend or modify the vesting criteria (including any Performance Goals or Performance Periods) of any outstanding Awards based in whole or in part on the financial performance of the Company (or any Subsidiary or division, business unit or other sub-unit thereof) in recognition of unusual or nonrecurring events (including the events described in Sections 4.5(a) or 8.11 hereof) affecting the Company or the financial statements of the Company or of changes in applicable laws, regulations or accounting principles, or to address any other change in the business, operations, corporate structure or capital structure of the Company, or the manner in which the Company conducts its business, or other events or circumstances, whenever the Committee determines that such adjustments are appropriate in order to prevent unintended dilution or enlargement of the benefits or potential benefits intended to be made available under this Plan.
+Subject to the terms of this Plan, the Committee, in its sole discretion, may pay earned Performance Awards in the form of cash or in shares of Common Stock (or in a combination thereof) equal to the value of the earned Performance Awards at the close of the applicable Performance Goals have been achieved and not later than the March 15th immediately following the end of the Performance Period, or earlier than the January 1st preceding such March 15, except to the extent that a Participant has properly elected to defer payment that may be attributable to a Performance Awards will be set forth in the Award Agreement pertaining to the grant of the award.
+Any shares of Common Stock issued in payment of Performance Awards may be granted subject to any restrictions deemed appropriate by the Committee, including that the Participant remain in the continuous employment or service with the Company or a Subsidiary for a certain period.

+8.9 Adjustment of Performance Goals, Performance Periods or other Vesting Criteria.
+The Committee may amend or modify the vesting criteria (including any Performance Goals or Performance Periods) of any outstanding Awards based in whole or in part on the financial performance of the Company (or any Subsidiary or division, business unit or other sub-unit thereof) in recognition of unusual or nonrecurring events (including the events described in Sections 4.4(a) or 8.11 hereof) affecting the Company or the financial statements of the Company or of changes in applicable laws, regulations or accounting principles, or to address any other change in the business, operations, corporate structure or capital structure of the Company, or the manner in which the Company conducts its business, or other events or circumstances, whenever the Committee determines that such adjustments are appropriate in order to prevent unintended dilution or enlargement of the benefits or potential benefits intended to be made available under this Plan.
 The determination of the Committee as to the foregoing adjustments, if any, shall be final, conclusive and binding on Participants under this Plan.

-Non-Employee Director Awards.
+9. Non-Employee Director Awards.